 The staff at the St. Catharines Museum and Welland Canals Centre know they aren’t supposed to play favourites, but they couldn’t help themselves!
 Check out this exhibit of the Museum staff’s favourite artifacts from the collection, then share your own favourites with us!

 Check out the Playing Favourites blog for exhibit extras and a peek behind-the-scenes of this exhibition!

 Capture the thrill of racing down a hill in a car you built yourself and learn about St. Catharines’ rich history of soap box racing through this exhibit of artifacts from the St. Catharines Museum collection!

 Immerse yourself in the world of the fur trade and experience the life of a voyageur!
 This exhibition examines the relationship between First Nations and Europeans involved in the fur trade and the role of the Hudson’s Bay Company.

 The Museum's permanent exhibits and educational programs let visitors explore the early days of St. Catharines in interesting and interactive ways.
-Get up close and personal with the Welland Canals.
-Learn about the harrowing story of slaves in the U.S. as they traveled the Underground Railroad to freedom in Canada.
-Explore the evolution of North America's oldest sport, lacrosse.

 Learn the fascinating story of the Welland Canals and the city that grew up around them.
 Exhibits illustrate the engineering feats of yesterday and today.